Camera-Guy/VRC-Avatar-PVP/README.md

 the fire zone fires a tic on an interval on the fire layer (31).

 the water zone makes player immune from fire (31) and cancels effect on that layer.

+--Planned--

+DOT that can only be cancelled by positive HP

+making a limb crippling module